 This isn’t to say that legal work experiences are bad – if you can get it, then absolutely go for it!
 For those who are unable to at this present time, don’t fret.
 You have so much value to share and impart on prospective employers.
 Always remember this: you don’t HAVE to have legal work experience on your CV.
 Having some experience will always be better than no experience.
 Even if you don’t have ‘work’ experiences, there’s always something to talk about.
 Don’t by shy to put yourself out there, get out there and shine!
 If you implement my tips you’ll see that employers want people, not robots.

-So, if you have 10 different non-law work experience and only 0.5 of legal work experience, the duty is on you to showcase yourself.
+So, if you have 10 different non-law work experiences and only 0.5 legal work experiences, the duty is on you to showcase yourself.
 And do it proudly!

 Did you like this post?
 Let me know in the comments if you have any comments to share with me!